-- 9.1 The College is committed to the highest standards of openness, integrity and accountability.
+9.1 The College is committed to the highest standards of openness, integrity and accountability.
 It seeks to conduct its affairs in a responsible manner, having regard to the principles established by the Committee on Standards in Public Life (formerly known as the Nolan Committee), which members of staff at all levels are expected to observe.

-These principles are set out in Appendix E. In addition, the College expects that staff at all levels will observe its Code of Conduct, which is available on the College Intranet. - 9.2 Additionally, members of the Board, senior management or those involved in procurement are required to disclose interests in the College's register of interests maintained by the Clerk to the Corporation.
-They are also responsible for ensuring that entries in the register relating to them are kept up to date regularly and promptly. - 9.3 In particular, no person shall be a signatory to a College contract where he or she also has an interest in the activities of the other party.
+These principles are set out in Appendix E. In addition, the College expects that staff at all levels will observe its Code of Conduct, which is available on the College Intranet.

+- 9.2 Additionally, members of the Board, senior management or those involved in procurement are required to disclose interests in the College's register of interests maintained by the Head of Governance.
+They are also responsible for ensuring that entries in the register relating to them are kept up to date regularly and promptly. - 9.3 In particular, no person shall be a signatory to a College contract where they also have an interest in the activities of the other party.